 Grafton Street is the place to feel the new energy of Dublin.
 Once filled with noisy traffic, today this is a fun people zone lined with cafés, pubs, and shopping temptations.

 Grafton Street leads to St. Stephen's Green.
 On a sunny afternoon, this lush city park is an inviting world apart from the big city.
 Once a place for public whippings and hangings, today it's a cheery lunchtime escape for Dubliners.
 St. Stephen's Green was enclosed in 1664 and gradually surrounded with fine Georgian buildings.

-Guide: The word "drawing room" is short for "withdrawing room," so these are the rooms to which the family withdrew when the family had finished dining.
-Very often near a fireplace they had a polescreen and this is a polescreen here, and it was used to shield people's faces from the heat of the fire because they used heavy wax-based makeup, which might run or melt close to the fire.
+Guide: The word "drawing room" is short for "withdrawing room," so these are the rooms to which the family withdrew when they had finished dining downstairs.
+Very often near a fireplace they had a polescreen and this is a polescreen here, and it was used to shield people's faces from the heat of the fire because they used heavy wax-based makeup, and that might run or melt close to the fire.

-The tour also shows the bedrooms and boudoirs of this typical well-to-do Georgian family.
+The tour also shows the bedrooms and dressing rooms of this typical well-to-do Georgian family.

 The sons of that family likely would have gone to Trinity College — founded in 1592 by Queen Elizabeth I to establish a Protestant way of thinking about God.
 Trinity has long been Ireland's most prestigious college.
 While the student body was originally limited to rich Protestant males, today many of its students are women and Catholic.

 For tourists, the big draw on campus is a museum containing the precious Book of Kells — a monk-made set of the four Gospels from about the year 800.

 Before you view the original, a first-class exhibit prepares you by putting this 680-page illuminated manuscript in its historical and cultural context.
 Irish monks transcribed and illustrated precious manuscripts like the Book of Kells.